vallard/K8sServerless/kubeless/README.md

 * No `Dockerfile`s required
 * No `yaml` files created.

 But how would you test such a function in a serverless world?
 How do you iterate?
-How do you do rolebacks?
+How do you do rollbacks?
 How do you integrate it into a CI/CD pipeline?
 Many of these questions are still being looked at and have not been solved in a one size fits all manner.

 ##### Challenge 6.1: Explain the trail of how minio calls the resize function.
 How does `thumbs:8080` fit into this?